pedroegsilva/gofindthem/README.md

 This repository is the golang implementation of this idea.

+The scanner and parser form the DSL are heavily influenced by this post [medium parsers-lexers](https://blog.gopheracademy.com/advent-2014/parsers-lexers/) of Ben Johnson, from whitch is heavily influenced by the [InfluxQL parser](https://github.com/influxdb/influxdb/tree/master/influxql).

 PS: The INORD operator and Regex are not yet supported on this version.

 ## Usage/Examples